Wednesday, 22 November 2023

 Linux for the Masses

-So after 10 years of messing with the Linux operating system (OS) I've taken the plunge and ditched Windows.
-This period has seen the launch and displacement of Windows 10, with the last straw being the most recent upgrade to 11, which calls for the very latest tech to support it.
-I'm not in the habit of throwing out perfectly good hardware to justify the whims of a broken consumerist system, so I've pressed my ageing hardware into another stint of operation.
+So after 10 years of messing with the Linux operating system (OS), I've taken the plunge and ditched Windows.
+This period has seen the launch and demise of Windows 10, with the last straw being the most recent upgrade to 11, which calls for the very latest tech to support it.
+I'm not in the habit of throwing out perfectly good hardware to justify the whims of a broken consumerist system, so I've pressed my aging hardware into another stint of operation.

 Desktop of Zorin Linux